salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-element-inner-html-setter.md

 For security the `Element#innerHTML` setter is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/Element/docs/innerHTML-setter.md -->
-## set: Element.prototype.innerHTML [Main]
+## Element.prototype.innerHTML setter

-### Summary
+The [`Element.prototype.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) property gets or sets the HTML or XML markup contained within the element.

-This property allows users to replace DOM inside the element with nodes parsed from the given specified text as HTML.
-In Locker, we share the HEAD and BODY.
-This will allow a malicious user to replace the DOM of the HEAD and BODY with his specified text as HTML.
-Therefore, corrupting the DOM.
+You can set `Element.prototype.innerHTML` to replace DOM inside the element with nodes parsed from the given specified text as HTML.

+Lightning Web Security runs in the main window, where the `<html>`, `<head>`, and `<body>` elements are shared.
+Malicious code can replace the DOM of the `<head>` and `<body>` elements, corrupting the DOM.

 ### Distorted Behavior

-This distortion sanitizes and prevents HTML from replacing the DOM within shared elements: HEAD and BODY.
+This distortion sanitizes and prevents HTML from replacing the DOM within shared `<head>` and `<body>` elements.
 <!-- END generated embed, please keep comment -->